 Continental grip has evolved and given rise to semi-western grip.
 If you are a right-handed person, your palm side will rest on bevel 4.
 On the flip side, for left-handed, it will lie on bevel 6.
 It is proved influential for high bounces.
 Novak Djokovic forehand grip is semi-western.

-The great Rafael Nadal also uses this contemporary grip and is known for producing natural topspins with this grip.
+The great Rafael Nadal as well as Andrey Rublev also uses this contemporary grip and is known for producing natural topspins with this grip.
 Using this grip, you can hit more aggressively with a higher margin of error.

 Tennis stars like Serena Williams and Del Potro employed this grip.
 Eastern grip also got popularity and is known as del Potro forehand grip which is the biggest forehand ever.
 Juan Martin Del Potro wins matches due to his powerful forehand.

 If you want to start learning to play games with continental grip, you can quickly learn to play with this grip.
-It mainly involves the hand placement between bevels 1 and 2.
+It mainly involves the hand placement between levels 1 and 2.
 The best part of this group is that it is equally suitable for players of all levels.
-Either you are a beginner, a player in the struggling phase, or a difficult-to-beat expert; this grip works well for all levels of players.
-Almost all pros use this grip and it allows them to build to winning points
+Whether you are a beginner, a player in the struggling phase, or a difficult-to-beat expert; this grip works well for all levels of players.
+Almost all pros use this grip and it allows them to build to winning points.

 In reality, it is an old-age debate.
 But now after carefully analyzing all grips and garnering some shreds of evidence we can say that semi-western grip also known as topspin forehand grip is the best one.